burlingtoncodeacademy-students/SD-U4-API-DOM_lecture_notes/ReadMe.md

 Create an account with the [NY Times API](https://developer.nytimes.com/) and find an endpoint that you would like to work with.

 After you have built out a connection to pull data, see about how you can update the HTML doc using some Bootstrap components.

+---

+See if you can create a function, or update one, that will build out a card and return back the type of card needed depending on where it is displaying.

+ex:
+- If a single card is needed, it will require a button to "Add"
+- If you are display a kept card, it will need that hyperlink to reference the main recipe.

+*consider:* conditionals.